-To save you from endless pattern assembly the cape pattern piece doubles as the back piece and the front pieces (yay for saving trees).
+To save you from endless pattern assembly the Long Hooded Cloak Pattern piece doubles as the back piece and the front pieces (yay for saving trees).
 However this means that you need to do a couple of different things when you cut out the pattern.
 I’ve sewn for 2 decades and have never come across a designed like this = so even if you’re a seasoned sewist you need to pay attention.

-Each pattern piece is actually 2 pattern pieces – you will cut down the pieces to make it the next pattern piece ( for example you will cut out the exterior of the hood, cut down the pattern piece and then cut the interior).
+Each Long Hooded Cloak Pattern piece is actually 2 pattern pieces – you will cut down the pieces to make it the next pattern piece ( for example you will cut out the exterior of the hood, cut down the pattern piece and then cut the interior).

 Cut the pattern to the length you want (there are two – I’m 5’4″ and the shorter length was good for me).

-Note: to conserve on fabric I turned the pattern around – this might not work with some patterns.
+Note: to conserve on fabric I turned the pattern around – this might not work with some patterned fabric.

 Step 3 – Cut out the hood

 On doubled Fabric, cut two of the hood exterior.